 If you have a deep or painful cavity that has affected a tooth’s appearance or has caused your tooth to fall out, a dental implant is a great option for you!
 Even if the tooth in question tooth isn’t visible when you smile, a non-functioning tooth will lead to severe dental issues if it’s left untreated.
-Failing to treat a dysfunctional tooth will lead to more extensive–and expensive–dental work down the line.
-The implant specialists at Lovett Dental West U install implants every day; we’d be happy to help you fix a broken tooth.
+Failing to treat a dysfunctional tooth will lead to more extensive and expensive dental work down the line.
+The implant specialists at Lovett Dental West U install implants every day, so we’d be happy to help you fix a broken tooth.

 A Dental Implant is a Brand New Tooth

-If you have tooth problems due to decay or injury, Lovett Dental’s West U office can quickly repair this dental problem to get back to your life.
+If you have tooth problems due to decay or injury, Lovett Dental West U can quickly repair this dental problem to get back to your life.
 We install dental implants every day, so the procedure will only take an hour or two.
-Getting a dental implant might be a viable option to replace a missing or dysfunctional tooth.
-If you need a dental implant, the decision to get one will be the best decision you’ve ever made.
+Getting dental implants might be a viable option to replace a missing or dysfunctional tooth.
+If you need dental implants, the decision to get one will be the best decision you’ve ever made.
 Failing to replace a tooth that is no longer functioning can cause the following dental problems: